 This was written in the late hours of one Friday evening and the early hours of the subsequent Saturday morning, with considerable help from Miles Davis’ “Sketches of Spain” and considerable hindrance from a bottle of bad white wine, in a desperate attempt to have something ready for Stokes Croft Writers’ ongoing storytelling night Talking Tales (I strongly recommend you check out their podcast series on iTunes here).

-Thanks to my good friends Andy Melhuish of Eloquent Bear Creative & Copy Writing (for the kick up the arse) and Eleanor Hope-Jones (for the feedback, not least with regards to public performance and trusting audiences to be smart and attentive).
+Thanks to my good friend Andy Melhuish (for the kick up the arse) and my outrageously talented one-time protégé Eleanor Hope-Jones (for the feedback, not least with regards to public performance and trusting audiences to be smart and attentive).

 I’ve been asked a lot of questions about how this one should be read.
 As straight-up face-value fantasy?
 As an old wives’ tale?
 Even, God help us, as an allegory for youth culture in the South Wales Valleys following the decline of the coal-mining industry?